City of Cheboygan Assessing

 All municipalities are required to have an assesssment record on file for all properties.
 This information has been entered into a State of Michigan approved assessment software program which then annually calculates new assessment and taxable values.

-Cheboygan County conducts their annual sales study analysis for each class of property.
-The results for the Residential class concludes an assessment ratio of 52.08%.
+Cheboygan County conducts their annual sales study analysis or each class of property.
+The results for the Residential class concludes an assessment ratio 48.87 %.
 The state requires a 49.00% to 50.00% range be met.
-The study indicates that an overall 4.5% average decrease is necessary to get assessments into the mandated range.
+The study indicates that an overall 4.7% average increase is necessary to get assessments into the mandated range.

 This sales activity was then analyzed by neighborhoods and a factor assigned to each area reflecting the actual activity within your neighborhood.
 The particular change in your assessment is a direct result of sales activity within your area.